Secure Pork Supply Plan

 Get Involved

-Swine producers and operations across Kansas are encouraged to participate in the voluntary Kansas Secure Pork Supply Plan process.
-Those wishing to start a plan or simply learn more about the process are encouraged to contact Kelly Oliver, Animal Health Planner, Kansas Department of Agriculture, at Kelly.Oliver@ks.gov or 785-564-6608.
+Swine producers and operations across Kansas are encouraged to participate in the voluntary Secure Pork Supply Plan process.
+Those wishing to start a plan or simply learn more about the process are encouraged to contact Kelly Oliver, Animal Health Planner, Kansas Department of Agriculture, at Kelly.Halbleib@ks.gov or 785-564-6608.

 Additional Resources